zed-wong/4swap-ccxt-proxy/README.md

 - memo: The memo to be used for the transaction.
 - followID: The followID used for tracking the transaction.
+- client_id: The client ID of the bot.

 #### Test using curl